 My husband and I looked at each other and he gave me a reassuring smile.

-But as a joke, I put my hands to my face & gave a fake quiet scream, like how they do in the campier horror movies.
-(I made it quiet because we live in an apartment and it would be onaat devarim to distress my neighbors.)
+But as a joke, I put my hands to my face & gave a fake quiet scream, like how they do in the stupid horror movies.
+(I made it quiet because we live in an apartment and it would be onaat devarim to distress my neighbors by screaming for real.)

 The truth is that those 2 lights are connected & have flickered out on their own a couple of times before.